ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

         GITLAB_ROOT_PASSWORD=QLzq3QvpD1Zbq7A1VWvw docker compose -f docker/<Jenkins setup to be launched>.yml up --build -d gitlab

    If you want to generate a random password for the ``root`` user, remove the part before ``docker compose`` from the command.
-By default GitLab passwords must not contain commonly used combinations of words and letters.
+GitLab passwords must not contain commonly used combinations of words and letters.

    The file uses the ``GITLAB_OMNIBUS_CONFIG`` environment variable to configure the Gitlab instance after the container is started.